The Best Survival Axes Can Split, Chop & Defend In A Pinch

 Wood is particularly susceptible to breaking, splintering, and rotting.

-Hammer the old handle through the eye of the axe head, and thread the new one.
+Hammer the old handle through the eye of the axe head.

-Axe handles are available at most hardware stores, or you can shop on Amazon for them.
+Axe handles are available at most hardware stores.

 Avoiding Rust

-Rust is the enemy of all blades.
 It undermines the structural integrity of the metal and dulls its sharpness.

-Many axes come with leather or nylon sheaths, which also help keep the blade fresh and rust-free.
+These also help keep the blade fresh and rust-free.

 If you run into some rust, there’s a quick fix: Vapor Rust.